-Dr. Bond is currently serving as Past President of Kappa Delta Pi.
+Dr. Bond is a Past President of Kappa Delta Pi.
 At Texas State University, he serves as the KDP chapter counselor, teaches graduate-level courses in the Department of Curriculum and Instruction, and serves as the Assistant Director of the Office of Academic Development and Assessment.

 After teaching for a number of years in the K-12 setting, teachers often experience a “professional itch” and begin looking for a new job that will satisfy and challenge them intellectually and professionally.
 Many teachers consider returning to the university because they view earning an advanced degree as a stepping stone to teaching at the post-secondary level.
 When practicing teachers and undergraduate students inquire about teaching in higher education, I often pose the following questions to guide their decision making.

 Third, what types of teaching positions are available?
-After you have decided the goals, the degree, and the type of institution, you will want to begin monitoring job postings.
-Two main websites serve as a clearinghouse for open positions in higher education: The Chronicle of Higher Education: http://chronicle.com/section/Jobs/61/?eio=1 and Higher Ed Jobs: http://www.higheredjobs.com/ Early in their careers, prospective faculty members are encouraged to review the job positions in order to get a sense for the types of jobs available and the specific requirements for each position.
-By monitoring these websites frequently, the hiring trends in each field become evident.
-For example, the STEM fields (Science, Technology, Engineering, and Math) are current “hot” areas and will continue to be so in the future.
+After you decide on your goals, degree, and type of institution, you will want to begin monitoring job postings.
+Two main websites serve as a clearinghouse for open positions in higher education: The Chronicle of Higher Education and Higher Ed Jobs.
+Early in their careers, prospective faculty members are encouraged to review the job positions to get a sense for the types of jobs available and the specific requirements for each position.
+When you’re monitoring these websites frequently, you’ll see the hiring trends in each field.
+For example, the STEM fields (Science, Technology, Engineering, and Math) are current hot areas and will continue to be so in the future.

-In closing, it is always good to interview educators who teach at these levels and ask about the positive and negative aspects of the position.
+It is always good to interview educators who teach at these levels and ask about the positive and negative aspects of the position.
 Some preconceptions about teaching in higher education are incorrect.
 Furthermore, visiting the career counseling center at your undergraduate institution is another good strategy.
 Trained professionals in these offices can give expert advice.
-Finally, maintaining membership in professional organizations, such as Kappa Delta Pi, will provide online and in-person networking opportunities and ongoing professional development that will help as you seek to secure a teaching position at the post-secondary level.
+Finally, maintaining membership in professional organizations such as KDP will provide online and in-person networking opportunities and ongoing professional development that will help as you seek a teaching position at the post-secondary level.

-As you finish a master’s or doctorate, you may be wondering how to narrow your search to find a school that fits you.
+As you finish a master’s or doctorate, you may want to narrow your search to find a school that fits you.
 Work with your mentor and network with others you know who recently graduated.
-Don’t just look at the job description, but do some research on the school, the school of education, and the other faculty members.
+Research the school, the school of education, and the other faculty members.

 Possible websites to use: